 The Director supervises CAPS’ associate directors; oversees the hiring, evaluation, and professional development of all staff; provides diligent fiscal management and develops and implements the operational budget; and, in partnership with all members of the staff, ensures the development, implementation, and continuous improvement of comprehensive behavioral health initiatives that incorporate diversity, inclusivity, and social justice principles and commitments.

 Collaborating with other departments within Student Health and Wellness Services, as well as campus partners, the Director serves as a key liaison to other University departments, including Student Affairs and Services and the academic colleges, administrators, faculty, and staff on mental health issues, policies and practices.
-Michigan State is developing a campus-wide, community- and public health-oriented approach to prevention, recognition, and response to students’ psychological and behavioral health concerns; the Director is expected to have a strong leadership role in ensuring the effectiveness and success of that model of mental health services, which depends on high levels of collaboration among multiple departments and student leadership on campus.
+Michigan State is developing a campus-wide, community- and public health-oriented approach to prevention, recognition, and response to students’ psychological and behavioral health concerns; the Director is expected to have a leadership role in ensuring the effectiveness and success of that model of mental health services, which depends on high levels of collaboration among multiple departments and student leadership on campus.

 Preferred Qualifications: Experience in a college or university mental health setting; and experience in doctoral internship training programs.

 Michigan State University (MSU) is one of the largest universities in the United States, with more than 50,000 students across more than 200 undergraduate, graduate and graduate-professional programs.
 MSU is part of the Big Ten Athletic Conference and the Big Ten Academic Alliance.
 It brings together the resources, commitments, and values of the nation’s prototype land-grant university, the distinction of membership in the Association of American Universities, and a diverse and vibrant campus community in East Lansing, Michigan.